What Is Full Coverage Car Insurance in Florida?

 Is minimum coverage ever enough for Florida drivers?

-MoneyGeek's ratings are based on a comprehensive analysis of cost, customer satisfaction, financial strength and complaint ratios.
+MoneyGeek's ratings are based on an analysis of cost, customer satisfaction, financial strength and complaint ratios.
 We weighted affordability at 40%, customer service and claims handling at 30%, financial stability at 20% and complaint data at 10%.
-This methodology ensures our recommendations reflect both price and quality, helping drivers find reliable coverage at competitive rates.
+This approach means our recommendations reflect both price and quality.
+Drivers get a clear view of which insurers offer reliable coverage at competitive rates.

-All rate data and MoneyGeek Scores reflect information current as of 2025.
+All rate data and MoneyGeek scores reflect information current as of 2025.
 Insurance rates change frequently based on market conditions, state regulations and individual underwriting factors.
-Drivers should compare multiple quotes annually to ensure they maintain the best available rate.
+Drivers should compare multiple quotes a year to make sure they have the best rate.

 About Mark Fitzpatrick